aws-solutions/dynamic-object-and-rule-extensions-for-anfw/README.md

 *Request Orchestration*

 1. The API gateway provides the primary interface for the  customer to interact with this solution, including endpoints to manage the domain entities include Rule/Object/RuleBundle, as well as list Audit info.
-Please refer to [implementation guide](https://docs.aws.amazon.com/solutions/latest/dynamic-object-and-rule-extensions-for-aws-network-firewall/welcome.html)  for information on updating the Data.
+Please refer to implementation guide Appendix C: API schema and sample requests for information on updating the Metadata.
 2. Request is forwarded to the Lambda function which coordinates the handling of the request.
 3. *Optional* - based on configuration value enableOpa.
 When enableOpa=ture, Lambda triggers ECS-hosted OPA cluster to exercise validation on the request based on context, e.g, is the requester allowed to perform the Create Object action?
 4. Lambda issues request data from DynamoDB to read from or write to domain entity tables